Recipient Surgery - Kidney Transplantation

 Even if you do everything you’re supposed to do, your body may still reject the new kidney, and you may need to go back on dialysis.
 Unless your health care team determines that you’re no longer a good candidate for transplantation, you can go back on the waiting list for another kidney.

 SIDE EFFECTS OF IMMUNOSUPPRESSANTS

 Immunosuppressants can weaken your immune system, which can lead to infections.
 Some drugs may also change your appearance.
 Your face may get fuller; you may gain weight or develop acne or facial hair.
 Not all patients have these problems, though, and diet and makeup can help.

 Immunosuppressants work by diminishing the ability of immune cells to function.
 In some patients, this diminished immunity can increase the risk of developing cancer over long periods.
 Some immunosuppressants cause cataracts, diabetes, extra stomach acid, high blood pressure, and bone disease.
 These drugs may also cause liver or kidney damage in a few patients when used over time.

 Treatment for kidney failure is expensive, and post-surgery, also you need to spend a good amount of money on your routine prescribed drugs.

 Post Transplant Care:

-Once the transplantation is performed the patient needs to stay in the hospital for the regular diagnosis with the regular follow-ups by the doctor.
-One would even need to get his blood tested on a regular basis at least for 1-2 months.
-The average recovery period is about 6 months.
-The patient needs to get regular blood test and x-rays done for next few years even after the recovery.
+Once the transplantation is performed, the patient needs to stay in the hospital for a regular diagnosis with regular follow-ups by the doctor.
+One would even need to get his blood regularly tested at least for 1-2 months.
+The average recovery period is about six months.
+The patient needs to get regular blood tests and x-rays done for the next few years, even after the recovery.